RiaMalhotraHestabit/WEEK_1/Day-5/WEEK1-RETRO.md

 ---

-## What I Will Do Better in Week 2

-* Read error messages completely before reacting.
-* Measure performance instead of guessing.
-* Document steps immediately, not at the end.
-* Prefer understanding fundamentals over shortcuts.

----

 ## Final Reflection

 Week 1 was challenging but foundational.
 Most issues came from **gaps in fundamentals**, not lack of effort.
 Breaking things was part of the learning process, and each failure clarified how systems actually work.